DanTanzer/save_chatgpt_chrome_extension/README.md

 ### _Programming with ChatGPT - Human still required!_

 This extension was created as a collaboration between myself and ChatGPT, an AI language model developed by OpenAI.
-The process of programming the extension with ChatGPT was both challenging and rewarding, and I learned a lot about working with AI language models and how powerful this tool truly is.
+The process of programming the extension with ChatGPT was both challenging and rewarding, and I learned a lot about working with AI language models.
 I know a lot of people are talking negatively about chatGPT and for those folks I would not recommend reading this because I loved it.
-And for those of you who simply want to dive in and see th actual chat session and see an actual programming session with ChatGPT [click here](https://htmlpreview.github.io/?https://github.com/DanTanzer/save_chatgpt_chrome_extension/blob/main/theChat.html).
+And for those of you who simply want to deep-dive and see the actual chat session with ChatGPT [click here](https://htmlpreview.github.io/?https://github.com/DanTanzer/save_chatgpt_chrome_extension/blob/main/theChat.html).

 As a developer, I was skeptical of using ChatGPT, would this AI model be capable of taking my job or enhance it.
 I wanted to see how it would work in practice, so I dove it and got to it.
-I decided to use ChatGPT to program a Chrome extension.
+I decided to use ChatGPT to program a Chrome extension, code can be seen [here](https://github.com/DanTanzer/save_chatgpt_chrome_extension).
 Which meant, it would need to understand my natural language requests, Chrome Extension APIs and 3 languages, JavaScript, HTML and CSS.
-It would know the complexities of Chrome Extension feature.
 The idea was to create a simple extension that would save a conversation in HTML format, so I can share it with my friends and colleagues offline.
 As part of the experiment, I tried to make as few changes to the code as possible and asked for assistance for debugging whenever needed.

-During the chat session, I explained my requirements to ChatGPT and asked for its assistance.
-It provided me a working sample and helped me debug my code by identifying errors and suggesting solutions.
+During the chat session, I explained my requirements to ChatGPT and asked for its assistance to debugging.
+It provided me a working sample and helped me debug the code by identifying errors and suggesting solutions.
 I was able to iterate on the code and improve it until I had a working solution.
 It was amazing to see this tool in action, and since then, I have been hooked.

 What I liked:

 I am truly impressed by the ChatGPTs capabilities, I used simple language to explain what I wanted to do and it wrote the code in JavaScript, HTML & CSS.
 I iterated through my features and kept asking it to adjust new features and it did.
 I have had many chats since this one and use it constantly to answer small things to expedite what I am working on.
-This process of looking up small Similar to the way I had worked over the years with google Except now ia m getting extremely tailored answers to my question instead of scrolling endlessly through Google.
+This process of looking up small Similar to the way I had worked over the years with google Except now i am getting extremely tailored answers to my question instead of scrolling endlessly through Google.
 I find small concise questions work brilliantly.

 > How do I pass S3 variables to an ECS Task from an EventBridge?
 >